opentracing/opentracing.io/rpc-ipc.md

 * Server Finishes Processing the Request / Sends Response
     * Finish the span

-Because this workflow depends onrequest processing, you'll need to know how to  change the  framework’s requests and responses handling--whether this is through filters, middleware, a configurable stack, or some other mechanism.
+Because this workflow depends on request processing, you'll need to know how to  change the  framework’s requests and responses handling--whether this is through filters, middleware, a configurable stack, or some other mechanism.

 ### Extract the Current Trace State